-1 https://royalsociety.org/~/media/policy/projects/computing-education/computing-education-report.pdf
+&lt;sup>1 https://royalsociety.org/~/media/policy/projects/computing-education/computing-education-report.pdf

-- committee hosted by BCS that speaks on behalf of the subject and for the benefit of the public, not to further the interests of any particular organisation or sector. - 26.
-The 2017 Royal Society report made it very clear the subject of computing in schools is in a highly fragile state, and that it is urgent we all work collaboratively if computing is to succeed over the long term. - 27.
-The committee is being established in light of this background as part of BCS's work to ensure all school students get the best computing education possible. - 28.
+- computing should establish a curriculum committee, to provide government with ongoing advice on the content, qualifications, pedagogy, and assessment methods for computing.' - 23.
+The Computing At School group (CAS) has become the main UK grassroots organisation supporting teachers of computing through a community of practice.
+CAS however is not a legal entity, and as the partner organisation with a legal identity BCS has a responsibility to support the aims of CAS through it's governance structure. - 24.
+A range of stakeholders, including policy makers, national academies, awarding bodies, and schools, amongst others, have expressed their general support for the establishment of an independent, inclusive, authoritative school curriculum review committee hosted by BCS that speaks on behalf of the subject and for the benefit of the public, not to further the interests of any particular organisation or sector. - 25.
+The 2017 Royal Society report made it very clear the subject of computing in schools is in a highly fragile state, and that it is urgent we all work collaboratively if computing is to succeed over the long term. - 26.
+The committee is being established in light of this background as part of BCS's work to ensure all school students get the best computing education possible. - 27.
 BCS have based the governance of the committee on current exemplar practice in other subject disciplines including IoP, RSC and RSB.